Mouth Burn: Causes and Treatments

+A mouth burn is most often caused by consuming hot food or liquid.
 The pizza you just cooked came out of the oven piping hot, smelling better than any pizza you’ve had before.
 You know it’s a bad idea to bite into it right away, but you do anyway.

 Complications of Mouth Burns

-Most of us in the above situation, whether we burn our mouth on hot pizza or hot coffee, only suffer from a burnt mouth for a few days to about a week.
+Most of us in the above situation, whether we burn our mouth on hot pizza or hot coffee, only suffer from a mouth burn for a few days to about a week.
 However, it can unfortunately lead to some agonizing issues.

 Burns Can Develop Into Blisters, Mouth Ulcers or Worse

-Some people, though, have received second- or even third-degree burns simply from trying to eat or drink something scalding hot.
-With second-degree burns the tissue of your mouth and tongue can blister, causing damage to multiple layers.
-Those with third-degree burns have damage that involves all layers of the tissue, which can leave it discolored and charred.
-Both second- and third-degree mouth burns need medical attention right away.
+Some people, though, have received second- or third-degree mouth burn.
+With these types of burns the tissue of your mouth and tongue can blister, causing damage to multiple layers.
+Some can even cause damage that involves all layers of the tissue, leaving it discolored and charred.
+A tissue graft may even be needed in extreme mouth burn cases.

 Tongue Burns Can Destroy Taste Buds